sourcesnow/xpspl/docs/quickstart.rst

 Signal Driven Programming with XPSPL
 ====================================

-Signal driven programming is the development of software using a design where the flow is determined by signals.
+Signal driven programming (SDP) is the development of software using a design where the flow is determined by signals.

 It relies heavily on the use of signaled processes, interruptions, mutable data and insane levels of decoupling.

-The idea is nothing new and is in use right now on the device your reading this with, unless your on paper.

-Designing software using SDP is not much different than designing it using OOP or functional type designs only in that it provides programmers more power in directing and interrupting flow.
+Designing software using SDP is not much different than designing it using OOP or functional type designs only in that it provides more control in directing and interrupting flow.

 SDP is not a replacement for your current software design.